Does this test have other names?

 A past infection with hepatitis A can give a false-positive result.
 This means it

-shows you have a current infection even though you do not.
+shows you have a current infection even though you don't.

 How do I get ready for this test?